 By Charlotte Picavet in collaboration with Tabitha Scott

-Due to the corona pandemic, Tractor Supply Company was faced with a challenge: to provide the same quality of service for their customers, but now online instead of in real life.
+Due to the corona pandemic, a Fortune 500 Lifestyle Retailer was faced with a challenge: to provide the same quality of service for their customers, but now online instead of in real life.
 Home deliveries and customer interaction that normally took place in-store were now incorporated into a new mobile application designed by their in-house IT team.

 After evaluation, it appeared from the customers that the user experience was not optimal, mainly in the field of interface and design.
 These were unexpected results, considering the expertise and capabilities of the IT team.
 So why did it go wrong?